 When you submit your application for admission to Muhlenberg College, you are automatically considered for all of the merit scholarships that the college offers.
 If any additional information is required, the Office of Admissions will contact you directly.
 Muhlenberg College enrolls over 125 Merit Scholarship recipients per incoming class.
-For the 2019-2020 academic year scholarships range from $5,000-$30,000.
-Merit Scholarship recipients typically have combined Critical Reading and Math SAT scores of over 1300 and rank in the top 10% of their high school class.
+For the 2020-2021 academic year scholarships range from $5,000-$30,000.
 Five (5) Merit Scholarships with a value of $40,000 each will be awarded to the class of 2024.
 If selected to one of four Muhlenberg College honors programs, the student will receive a $5,000 per year scholarship.

 Merit award decisions are made independently from the need-based financial aid awards.
 However, because of federal guidelines, merit awards must be counted as a financial aid source and will be listed on your award letter.
 Because of Muhlenberg College's "preferential" packaging, Merit Scholarship recipients' packages are weighted toward scholarship and grant as opposed to self-help (loans and student employment).